From Nelsons Kitchen

 Print

 Bife à Milanesa is a dish that says “home" very loudly to me.
 This has been my favourite dish since I was a child.
 The quality and the freshness of the beef and the eggs matters for this dish.
 When picking the minute steaks at the store avoid anyone with brownish or greenish spots.
 It is also better if the steaks were cut “against the grain”, i.e. in a way that sections long muscle fibres.
+If you are able to, cut your own minute steaks from a lean piece of beef, such as a sirloin.
+You can slice the minute steaks and season them in advance.
 This dish is best if served as soon as it is finished.
 But it also tastes delicious as a cold snack or in a sandwich the next day.
+If preparing a large number of minute steaks for a crowd, you can place them on a rack over a baking sheet in a 200 F oven to keep them warm as you cook them in batches.

 I speculate that this dish is an influence of the Italians that migrate to the South of Brazil in the mid 1870s.